Funding for places

 Our main grants programme provides support for places.
 These grants are for capital initiatives, i.e. buildings (new build or refurbishment) and equipment.
 We fund a broad range of organisations working across the fields of education, science & medicine, health & disability and arts & humanities.

 Update on applications for 2020

-For more information please read our statement on Covid-19 and how we can support you
+For more information please read our statement on our Covid-19 Support Fund.

 Who can apply?

 We have a rigorous process for giving grants to outstanding places.
 Before you apply for funding please ensure you review the types of places we fund and their specific funding criteria.

 - Charities working in mental health funding

 - Hospices & palliative care organisations funding

 - Museums & galleries funding

 - Secondary schools & sixth form colleges funding